mm-zacharydavison/claudx/README.md

-# Claudx
+# `claudx`

 A tool that automatically measures and tracks execution times for commands used by Claude Code.
-This tool helps identify performance bottlenecks and understand where Claude Code spends the most time during operations.
+We wrote this tool so we could understand where developers were getting bottlenecked when using Claude Code.

+Using it, you can detect what tools are being used, how long they take, and how often they are used.
+From that, you can dedicate resources to speeding up the slowest tools.

+e.g:

+- Are we spending most of the time running `pnpm test`?
+- Are we spending most of the time running `type-check` or `lint`?

 ## Features